aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/supported-formats/_index.md

 url: /net/image-formats/
 ---

-***Aspose.BarCode for .NET*** allows rendering barcode images in the five most widespread image formats.
-Two additional vector formats can be used for barcode generation, but they are not supported for rendering by the SQL Server Reporting Services engine.
-The image formats available for input and output are listed below.
+**Aspose.BarCode for .NET** allows rendering and recognizing barcodes from five raster image formats.
+Additionally, it supports rendering barcodes to vector **output-only** formats.

 | Input / Output | Output Only|
 | :------: | :------: |